Lightyear Investing App Review

 Capital at risk.

-Lightyear is a simple and approachable way to invest in stocks and ETFs without unnecessarily large fees.
+Lightyear was voted best investing app in the 2026 Good Money Guide Awards and is a simple and approachable way to invest in stocks and ETFs without unnecessarily large fees.
 A very well-designed low-cost investing app with discounted FX charges, limit and recurring orders for investing in local and international markets.

-And rightly so, US shares are all household names, and one of the key drivers for investing is to buy companies you love and use.
-Lightyear will make money charging 0.1% per trade (or $1 what ever is bigger) and converting GBP, HUF & Euros, etc. into USD when people buy US stocks.
+And rightly so: US shares are all household names, and one of the key drivers for investing is to buy companies you love and use.
+Lightyear will make money charging 0.1% per trade (or $1, whichever is bigger) and converting GBP, HUF & Euros, etc. into USD when people buy US stocks.

-FX, therefore, is a key part of Lightyear’s monetisation strategy because, if you charge very low commission and account fees you have to make money somehow.
-So Lightyear, aim to make it’s money in the background, initially from foreign exchange fees.
-FX is a very good way to make money, because, a) no-one really understands how the pricing works, and b) because you don’t see the charge, it’s built into the buy/sell spread.
+FX must be a key part of Lightyear’s monetisation strategy: if you charge very low commission and account fees, you have to make money somehow.
+So Lightyear aims to make its money in the background, initially from foreign exchange fees.
+FX is a good way to make money because a) no-one really understands how the pricing works and b) you don’t see the charge, it’s built into the buy/sell spread.

-You can see in the below example what the fees would be when I bought some Tesla shares testing the app.
+You can see in the example below what the fees were when I bought some Tesla shares while testing the app for this Lightyear review.

-Market Access: Lightyear has just added 1,300 new instruments, bringing the total up to almost 5,500.
-These include well-known UK names such as Rolls-Royce, easyJet and IAG; to defense ETFs, US stocks.
-This is great becuase one of my concerns about new investing apps is that they normally just cater to the most heavily traded apps.
+Market Access: Lightyear constantly adds new instruments, bringing the total up to almost 6,500.
+These include well-known UK names such as Rolls-Royce, easyJet and IAG; to defence ETFs, US stocks.
+This is great because one of my concerns about new investing apps is that they normally just cater to the most heavily traded stocks, which means they are not great for more adventurous investors.
 It’s great to see Lightyear providing wider market access.

-Plus, they are proactive about it too.
-Lightyear says they have put live 98% of non-complex US instruments asked for by customers in the past 3 months.
+Plus, it’s proactive.
+Lightyear says it has put live 98% of non-complex US instruments asked for by customers in just 3 months.

 One of the other really cool things about Lightyear is that you can listen to earnings calls directly on the app.